jeremy9959/Mathematics-for-Machine-Learning/chapters/05-logistic-regression.md

 where $a$ and $b$ are constants.
 The quantity $\frac{p}{1-p}$ is the "odds" of the event occurring.
 We often use this quantity colloquially; if the chance of our team winning a football game is $1$ in $3$, then we would say the odds of a win are $1$-to-$2$, which we can interpret as meaning they are twice as likely to lose as to win.
 The quantity $\log\frac{p}{1-p}$ is, for obvious reasons, called the log-odds of the event.
+The logistic model in @eq-logistic_1 means that an increase by $1$ in the parameter $x$ increases the log-odds of the event happening by $a$.

 The assumption in @eq-logistic_1 can be written
 $$